top of page

 Jn.
 20:17 BSB “Do not cling to Me,” Jesus said, “for I have not yet ascended to the Father.
 But go and tell My brothers, ‘I am ascending to My Father and your Father, to My God and your God.’”
 (Emphasis added).

-For more on God's true identity and the relationship between Him and His Son, Jesus, see the paper, 'Who is God?'
+The paper 'Who is God?' provides greater insight into God's true identity and the relationship between Him and His Son, Jesus.

 (5) Continuing In the Law